dhoyle/splicedocs-jekyll/pages/Developers/Fundamentals/UsingExternalTables.md

 External tables reference files that are stored in a flat file format such as Apache Parquet or Apache Orc, both of which are columnar storage formats that are available in Hadoop.
-You can use the [`CREATE EXTERNAL TABLE`](sqlref_statements_createexternaltable.html) statement to create an external table that is connected to a specific flat file.
+You can use the &nbsp;[`CREATE EXTERNAL TABLE`](sqlref_statements_createexternaltable.html) statement to create an external table that is connected to a specific flat file.